 Feb.
 13 - 14, 2018: "Everything Will Be Like It Was Before"

 The plot thickened again the evening of Feb.
 13 into Feb.
 14. A tweet appeared on Ellis' timeline that, like the "everything is fine" tweet, lacked the capitalization and punctuation Ellis himself typically uses when he writes; also, it included an emoticon — another oddity, since Ellis hasn't used anything resembling an emoticon or emoji in his previous threads.
 This tweeted seemed to strengthen the idea that David had possessed Ellis, or at the very least, taken over his Twitter account.

 Another video quite similar to the one from Jan.
 28 appeared, too.
 Again, it was shot from a low angle, and again, it showed Maxwell meowing plaintively at Ellis' front door.
 A strange object was still positioned in the foreground, although this time, we could sort of make out what it was: It appeared to be a nylon, drawstring bag.

 Both this video and the Jan.
 28 one were posted just after midnight — that is, right around the time that Ellis said his cats started acting up every night way back at the beginning of the story.

-That's all we've got right now; in the meantime, we’re waiting and seeing where the rest of the story goes.
-This post will be updated as Ellis continues the story, so stay tuned for the next installment!
+This post will be updated as the story continues, so stay tuned for the next installment!